-- Code 184, Political contributions.
+- Code 198, Local agency military base recovery area (LAMBRA) hiring and sales and use taxes.
+These LAMBRA incentives were originally figured on FTB 3807.
+CAUTION: Unlike other credits in this section, this credit carryover cannot be claimed on Form 3540.
+You must therefore enter the carryover directly on this Schedule P. - Code 160, Low-emission vehicles.
+Originally as much as 55% of the cost of converting to low-emission vehicles, but you had to obtain certification from the California Energy Commission. - Code 240, Main Street Small Business Tax.
+Originally a credit for net increase in qualified employees hired, a credit is allowed here only if a carryover is available from taxable year 2020. - Code 241, Main Street Small Business Tax II.
+Originally a credit for net increase in qualified employees hired, a credit is allowed here only if a carryover is available from taxable year 2021. - Code 211, Manufacturing Enhancement Area (MEA) Hiring.
+Originally figured on FTB Form 3808. - Code 184, Political contributions.
 Originally figured on Schedule P. - Code 174, Recycling equipment.
 Originally figured on FTB 3514, you could formerly claim as much as 40% of the cost of qualified equipment purchased before 1994. - Code 186, Residential rental and farm sales.
-Originally figured on FTB 3529. - Code 206, Rice Straw.
-You were formerly able to claim as much as \$15 per ton of certified purchased rice straw grown in California. - Code 171, Ridesharing.
+Originally figured on FTB 3529. - Code 171, Ridesharing.
 The credit expired years ago. - Code 200, Salmon & steelhead trout habitat restoration.
 This credit expired just before the current tax year. - Code 179, Solar pump.
 The credit expired years ago, and is available only to farmers.
 It applies only to measures installed in 1981 through 1984. - Code 178, Water conservation.
-The credit expired years ago, and applies only to measures installed in 1980 through 1982.

-Code 161, Young infant.
+The credit expired years ago, and applies only to measures installed in 1980 through 1982. - Code 161, Young infant.
 Originally figured on Schedule P.